DIGI-VUB/recogito/README.md

 Annotate text with your tags / Annotate areas of interests in images with your own labels

 - This repository contains an R package which provides a [htmlwidget](https://www.htmlwidgets.org) library for [recogito-js](https://github.com/recogito/recogito-js) and  [annotorious](https://github.com/recogito/annotorious).
-- The package allows to annotate text using **tags and relations between these tags**.
+- The package allows to
-    - A common use case is for entity labelling and entity linking
+    - **annotate text using tags and relations between these tags** (a common use case is for entity labelling and entity linking)
-- Next you can use the package to **annotate areas of interest (rectangles / polygons) in images** with specific labels
-    - Handy for quick data preparation of images
+    - **annotate areas of interest (rectangles / polygons) in images** with specific labels (handy for quick data preparation of images)

 ### Example on Image Annotation